 The DCC Systems shall monitor all Responses received to this Service Request.

-Where the DCC identifies any Response which indicates the sucesful processing of the activate firmware Command (executionOutcome = Success) on a Device and the Firmware Version returned by the Device matches an entry on the CPL for that Device Model, an update to the Smart Metering Inventory shall be made by the DCC.
+Where the DCC identifies any Response where the current Firmware Version returned by the Device matches an entry on the CPL for that Device Model and that Firmware Version is different to the value currently held in the Smart Metering Inventory for that Device, an update to the Smart Metering Inventory shall be made by the DCC.

 The DCC Systems shall update the DeviceFirmwareVersion data item within the Smart Metering Inventory to record the new DeviceFirmwareVersion value for the specified Device ID received in the Response.
-Where the DeviceFirmwareVersion for the specified Device is now the current valid version, and the Device Status was ‘Suspended’ and the Firmware Version returned by the Device matches an entry on the CPL for that Device Model with a status of “Current” the DCC Systems shall update the Device Status to the status it held immediately prior to its Suspension” and DCC Alert N29 will be sent to the Responsible Supplier and to the Electricity Distributor or Gas Transporter..
+Where the DeviceFirmwareVersion for the specified Device is now the current valid version, and the Device Status was ‘Suspended’ and the Firmware Version returned by the Device matches an entry on the CPL for that Device Model with a status of “Current” the DCC Systems shall update the Device Status to the status it held immediately prior to its Suspension” and DCC Alert N29 will be sent to the Responsible Supplier and to the Electricity Distributor or Gas Transporter.

 If the Firmware Version returned by the Device matches an entry on the CPL for that Device Model with a status of “Removed”, the SMI Firmware Version will be updated, but the Device Status will not be set to ‘Suspended’.
 In this case DCC Alert N50 will be sent to the Responsible Supplier as a warning.

 Note that if the Firmware Version returned by the Device is invalid (doesn’t match an entry on the CPL for that Device Model) DCC Alert N51 will be sent to the Responsible Supplier as a warning and the Smart Metering Inventory Firmware Version will not be updated.

+Update PPMID Firmware

+Service Description